alexjvr1/VelocityUCL/ATLAS/10_ATLAS_Diversity_Plots.md

 Run SplitMerge from ATLAS for all downsampled populations using the [04b_ATLAS_SplitMerge.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/04b_ATLAS_SplitMerge.sh) script.

+Run this in the 02a_mapped_MODC.unmerged and 02a_mapped_MODE.unmerged folders.

+Check bam files using [ValidateSamFiles.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/02b.3_ValidateSamFile_MODC.sh) and fix if necessary.

-## 3. Estimate theta for MODE, MODC, and MUS
+## 3. Estimate theta in windows of 1Mb for MODE, MODC, and MUS

-Run ATLAS for MODE, MODC, and MUS either by submitting the following script (modified for each pop), or on the interactive server.

-## 1. Estimate theta in windows of 1Mb

 1Mb windows are suggested for low coverage data.

+Run ATLAS for MODE, MODC, and MUS using the [Theta.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/04b_ATLAS_Theta_Window.sh) script.

 If the analysis should be run on a specific regions or chromosomes, create a bed file to specify the windows.
-Skip this step when analysing the whole genome:
+Skip this note when analysing the whole genome:
 ```
 /SAN/ugi/LepGenomics/E3_SubsetTests/02a_mapped_museum_FORANGSD